GraceE-Dion/Irrigation-Laser-YOLO2-ViT-Soil-Analysis/README.md

 ## 🏁 Conclusion

 This project successfully demonstrates that a **Vision Transformer (ViT) architecture** is effective at interpreting complex spectral patterns created by laser-soil interaction.
 Through five systematic development phases, the research progressed from a baseline whole-image classifier to a **YOLOv8** object detection architecture that simultaneously detects UV laser spots and predicts moisture levels in a single forward pass.
 The final Phase 5 model achieves 95.5% mAP50 across all 11 moisture classes, confirming that framing UV laser soil moisture classification as an object detection task is the architecturally correct approach.
 The integration of multi-spectral data (IR, UV, and RGB) allows for a robust classification system that could significantly improve automated irrigation efficiency and water conservation in precision agriculture.
 Future work will focus on re-annotating the soil_moisture_september dataset with precise laser region coordinates and extending the pipeline to real-time field deployment.
+Throughout all phases, the project applied governance-first development principles - structured validation, dataset integrity controls, bias mitigation, and deployment risk benchmarking - demonstrating that responsible AI development is achievable within resource-constrained research environments and is essential to producing AI systems that can be trusted, audited, and safely extended across real-world deployment contexts.